-- Cohesive and adaptable national guidelines for security based on widely accepted standards are preferable to individual state or local mandates to provide consistent, clear standards for companies to follow. - Policymakers should encourage good cyber hygiene, modern technology, leading industry practices, and high-skilled cyber workers.
-Specifically, market-based incentives or safe harbors should be used to encourage companies to actively manage risks in accordance with widely accepted industry standards and best practices. - Encryption is a fundamental technology necessary to protect the security of critical systems and sensitive information.
-Governments should not demand changes that require backdoors, weaken encryption, or erode other reasonable security measures. - A comprehensive, risk-based cybersecurity strategy should increase the security and resilience of all networks and end-user devices and prepare for and mitigate cyberattacks through the coordination of industry and government.

-- Cybersecurity policies should focus on enhancing the confidentiality, integrity, and availability of information networks and end-user devices utilizing national and internationally recognized standards and data and provide for legal safe harbors to incentivize government and businesses to take steps to ensure that there are policies and procedures in place to protect against network intrusions. - Security is an ongoing process aimed at managing risks that requires sustained and ongoing investments in people, processes, and technology. - The internet is global and requires laws, policies, and regulations to reflect the global nature of the market. - Securing internet-connected devices requires flexible security features appropriate to the nature and function of the device to prevent unauthorized remote access. - Governments should maintain industryleading cybersecurity practices and not require businesses to share data that it cannot keep safe and secure from threats.

-- Requirements to report cyberthreat intelligence information to the government should be voluntary and include protections that ensure reported information is exempt from Freedom of Information Act requests, cannot be used as the basis for regulatory or enforcement actions, and may not be introduced as evidence in any court proceeding. - Cybersecurity incident reporting should be compatible with existing federal standards and only require reporting once a covered entity is reasonably certain that a covered incident has occurred.
+- State and local governments should set positive examples for private sector businesses by effectively managing the security of their own networks through application of risk-based frameworks, dedicating necessary resources to manage critical IT systems, and focusing investment on modern technologies capable of being effectively secured. - Cohesive and adaptable national guidelines for security based on widely accepted industry best practices are preferable to varying state or local mandates to provide consistent, clear standards for companies to follow. - Policymakers should encourage good cyber hygiene, modern technology, leading industry practices, and high-skilled cyber workers.
+Specifically, market-based incentives or safe harbors should be used to encourage companies to actively manage risks in accordance with widely accepted industry standards and best practices. - Encryption and tokenization are fundamental technologies necessary to protect the security of critical systems and sensitive information.
+Governments should not demand changes that require backdoors, weaken encryption, or erode other reasonable security measures. - A comprehensive, risk-based cybersecurity strategy should increase the security and resilience of all networks and end-user devices and prepare for and mitigate cyberattacks through the coordination of industry and government. - Cybersecurity policies should focus on enhancing the confidentiality, integrity, and availability of information networks and end-user devices utilizing national and internationally recognized standards and data and provide for legal safe harbors to incentivize government and businesses to take steps to ensure that there are policies and procedures in place to protect against network intrusions. - Security is an ongoing process aimed at managing risks that requires sustained and ongoing investments in people, processes, and technology. - The internet is global and requires laws, policies, and regulations to reflect the global nature of the market. - Securing internet-connected devices requires flexible security features appropriate to the nature and function of the device to prevent unauthorized remote access. - Governments should maintain industry-leading cybersecurity practices and not require businesses to share data that it cannot keep safe and secure from threats. - Reporting cyberthreat intelligence information to the government should be voluntary and include protections that ensure reported information is exempt from Freedom of Information Act requests, cannot be used as the basis for regulatory or enforcement actions, and may not be introduced as evidence in any court proceeding. - Cybersecurity incident reporting should be compatible with existing federal laws and only require reporting once a covered entity is reasonably certain that a covered incident has occurred.
 Requirements linked to suspected or threatened incidents will result in excessive costs for businesses and governments without yielding actional information.
-Additionally, reporting requirements should not include trade secrets or intellectual property, as that will increase risk for companies.
+Additionally, reporting requirements should not include requirements to share trade secrets or intellectual property, as that will increase risk for companies.